shellcupp/Sprint-Challenge--JavaScript/README.md

 5.Why do we need super() in an extended class?

-we need to use super() in an extended class for inheritance to work.
+We need to use super() in an extended class for this keyword (inheritance) to work.

 ## Project Set up